 Eventually, the bride and groom danced their first dance together.
 They danced to what was my deceased Aunt and Uncle’s song – Ann’s parents.
 When the song is over, I literally saw my aunt and uncle joined together and waving at me as the song concluded.
 I smiled and thanked them.

 At some point my sister, Lynn and Ann go off and dance.
 I felt bad for Auntie J. being left alone so my husband and I stayed seated at the table.
 At one point, when the ladies returned to the table, I was taken aback at what I saw.
-I saw a gray color around them.
-Not so much their aura, but more like their skin, hair and bodies, it was like I saw their “toxicity.”
-(To me, an aura is more the outline energy field of the body.
+I saw a gray color around them – their auras, I was seeing the same color on all of them.
+It was like I was seeing their hurt and their “toxicity.”
+(An aura is the outline energy field of the body.
 A gray or dark aura reveals someone to have unclear intention.
 It can also indicate an unforgiving nature (to self or others), past life problems, unreleased anger, grief or health problems.)

 My husband and I danced to a slow song.
 My father grabbed Ann for the dance.
 I know why my father did it.
 Ann is a connection to my deceased Aunt for him, as she was her daughter.
 She was uncomfortable with it, but that had more to do with her actions than his.